-The school is statutorily obliged to have in place robust policies on safeguarding and child protection.
-You can access these through the following links:
+The school is statutorily obliged to have in place robust policies on safeguarding and child protection, available for download below:

 All staff are trained annually in safeguarding and educated on all aspects of child protection, including looking for signs of abuse (which can be physical, emotional, sexual or neglect).
-They have a duty to report any concerns to the school's Safeguarding Lead (Mr Aylett) or the Deputy Safeguarding Lead (Mrs Dignum).
-They, in turn, have a duty to assess the concerns raised and decide on the course of action to take, including notifying Social Care and/or the police if the concerns warranted this.
+They have a duty to report any concerns to the school's Safeguarding Lead (Mrs Michelle Wright) or the Deputy Safeguarding Lead (Mrs Jen Dignum).
+They have a duty to assess the concerns raised and decide on the course of action to take, including notifying Social Care and/or the police if the concerns warranted this.

 As a Parent